anaef/lua-linear/doc/Binary.md

 > [!IMPORTANT]
 > If a binary vector function is called with a vector and a matrix, the `order` argument is
-> required if the function receives extra arguments, such as `alpha`; it can be set to `nil`
+> required if the function receives extra arguments, such as `alpha`; the argument can be set to
-> to imply the default order.
+> `nil` to imply the default order.

 If called with two matrices `X` and `Y`, the function applies the major order vectors of matrix `X` to the major order vectors of matrix `Y`.
 The size and order of matrices `X` and `Y` must